-The PTS Scheme is a scheme which gives a foreign individual working in Singapore on a P, Q or S Singapore work pass the opportunity to apply for a permanent resident status in Singapore.
+The PTS Scheme is a scheme which gives a foreign individual working in Singapore on a Singapore work pass the opportunity to apply for permanent resident status in Singapore.
 It has long been seen as the easiest route to gaining Singapore permanent residency.

 However, according to a recent news article, the number of Singapore permanent resident (PR) applications approved under the Professionals, Technical Personnel and Skilled Workers Scheme (PTS Scheme) have plummeted by 58.7% between 2009 and 2010.
 Deputy Prime Minister and Minister of Home Affairs, Mr. Teo Chee Hean confirmed that only 11,161 PR applications were approved in 2010.
 In comparison, 27,042 PR applications were approved in 2009.